networking/init-cms-bundle/README.md

 Welcome to the networking init cms bundle

-The InitCmsBundle is a small flexible cms core based on symfony 2 which can be used as a standalone CMS or integrated into any existing symfony 3 or symfony 4 project.
+The InitCmsBundle is a small flexible cms core based on symfony 2 which can be used as a standalone CMS or integrated into any existing symfony 6 project, using php 8.2.

 The main features are:
 - Page manager with draft and published states, as well as public or protected (login only) pages, and customised URLs